Visual & Performing Arts

 The visual and performing arts are an important focus at the Khabele School.
 Unlike many schools that require one or two years of study in the arts for high school graduation, we believe that practice in these creative forms is imperative for development.
 In our high school we require four years of study in the arts and provide options for advancement in many creative genres.

 Students who learn to express themselves through art tend to be more confident, happy and focused academically.
 Current research supports the concept that analytical education is alone not sufficient to prepare young people for an ever changing world.
 According to the Washington Post, “In our competitive and evolving economy, being logical and analytical is no longer enough.
 Left brain is out.
 Right-brain noodling, the kind of processing that is intuitive and creative and synthetic, will soon rule the day.”
-Khabele offers classes in studio art (from beginning painting, drawing, sculpture and printmaking to AP Studio Art), film-making, media arts, journalism, and digital photography.
+Khabele offers classes in studio art (from beginning painting, drawing, sculpture and printmaking to International Baccalaureate (IB) and AP Studio Art), film-making, media arts, journalism, and digital photography.

 High School Studio Art: Critical skills in visual expression